-As your furnace turns on and begins to warm up your home, it’s typical for it to make some noise.
-These sounds, like the burners igniting and the blower running, are all part of the typical start-up process.
+As your furnace turns on and begins to add warmth to your residence, it’s typical for it to create some noise.
+These sounds, like the burners lighting and the blower operating, are all part of the typical start-up process.

-Furnace maintenance is extremely important, since it keeps your manufacturer warranty ongoing.
-This helps shield you if something big stops working in your furnace during your warranty time.
+Furnace maintenance is extremely important, since it keeps your manufacturer warranty in place.
+This helps shield you if something big stops working in your furnace during your warranty period.

-It can also help our professionals find small troubles that could make your furnace loud.
-And maybe help you sidestep a malfunction on the chilliest day of the year.
-The Indoor Air Quality Association reports that regular maintenance can lower your probability of furnace meltdowns by up to 95%.
+It can also help our pros uncover little issues that can make your furnace loud.
+And possibly help you sidestep a breakdown on the most frigid day of the year.
+The Indoor Air Quality Association reports that routine maintenance can lower your probability of furnace breakdowns by up to 95%.

-If small furnace problems are left undetected, they could cause trouble in the future.
-By uncovering these troubles early, our technicians can get your furnace fixed before heating season begins.
+If minor furnace troubles go ignored, they may cause trouble later on.
+By discovering these troubles sooner, our professionals can get your furnace taken care of before heating season is at its peak.

-And, most essential, professional cleaning and lubrication of your furnace’s moving parts can help make it more efficient.
-A properly maintained furnace could save up to 30% on your heating bills, according to the U.S. Department of Energy.
+And most important, professional cleaning and lubrication of your furnace’s moving components can help make it more efficient.
+A well-maintained furnace could save up to 30% on your gas costs, according to the U.S. Department of Energy.

 Your air filter helps keep your house’s air fresh and clean.
-When it turns too clogged, it can make your furnace turn on and off too often.
-Known as short cycling, this can cause your furnace to use additional energy and make it wear out more rapidly.
+When it turns too clogged, it can make your furnace turn on and off more than it should.
+Referred to as short cycling, this can cause your furnace to eat up additional gas and make it stop working faster.

 - Pleated filter: Every three months

-3. Call Morgner Inc. Air Conditioning & Heating When Your Furnace is Creating Weird Noises
+3. Call Morgner Inc. Air Conditioning & Heating When Your Furnace Is Producing Strange Noises

-Some furnaces, particularly older ones, might be noisier than others.
-But if you’re detecting very loud or odd noises, you should call a heating and cooling company like Morgner Inc. Air Conditioning & Heating for furnace repair in St. Louis.
+Some furnaces, particularly older ones, may make more noise than others.
+But if you’re noticing very loud or strange noises, you might need to call a heating and cooling company like Morgner Inc. Air Conditioning & Heating for furnace repair in Saint Louis.

-Here are a couple of noises to keep an eye out for, how to take care of them and when to call a pro.
+Here are a couple of noises to be looking for, how to fix them and when to contact a professional.

 Furnace Making Gurgling or Bubbling Noise

 This noise happens more frequently with high-efficiency furnaces.
-That’s because they discharge fumes dissimilarly older furnaces, and the process can create some moisture.
-If your furnace is having issues draining this water, it can make gurgling or bubbling sounds.
-You’ll require pro assistance for this trouble, since it can be caused by a blocked drain pipe or clogged drain pan.
+That’s since they exhaust fumes differently than older furnaces, and the process can create some moisture.
+If your furnace is having difficulties draining this water, it may make gurgling or bubbling sounds.
+You’ll want pro support for this trouble, since it can be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-Haven’t had maintenance done recently and your furnace is producing a banging sound when beginning?
-Its burners can be dirty.
-Dirty burners can stall ignition, which results in gas accumulating in your furnace.
+Haven’t had maintenance done recently and your furnace is producing a banging sound when turning on?
+Its burners might be dirty.
+Dirty burners can stall ignition, which leads gas to accumulate inside your furnace.

-All that built-up gas can create a banging or booming noise when your furnace finally does ignite.
-But this is more than just an irritating noise, since the increased gas is erupting in your furnace.
-This can crack your furnace’s heat exchanger and cause a dangerous carbon monoxide leak.
+All that built-up gas can create a banging or booming sound when your furnace eventually does ignite.
+But this is more than only an irritating noise, because the accumulated gas is exploding within your furnace.
+This can crack your furnace’s heat exchanger and create a deadly carbon monoxide leak.

-If you’ve overlooked annual service for your furnace and you’re noticing this noise, give Morgner Inc. Air Conditioning & Heating a call at 314-262-4541.
-Our heating pros will get your furnace tuned up and make sure it’s working properly.
+If you’ve overlooked regular maintenance for your furnace and you’re noticing this noise, give Morgner Inc. Air Conditioning & Heating a call at 314-262-4541.
+Our heating specialists will get your furnace tuned up and make sure it’s running correctly.

-We recommend first checking your furnace’s air filter and installing a new one if it’s dirty.
-Next, make sure you don’t have too many vents sealed in your home, as it can throw off air pressure.
+We suggest first looking at your furnace’s air filter and installing a new one if it’s filthy.
+Next, ensure you don’t have too many vents closed in your house, as it can make air pressure uneven.

-If neither of these steps take care of the sound, your ductwork may be dirty or undersized, which will be a need for assistance from a pro HVAC technician.
+If neither of these methods repair the issue, your ductwork might be dirty or undersized, which will require assistance from a skilled HVAC specialist.

 Furnace Making Humming or Buzzing Noise

-If your furnace is buzzing or humming, it’s a symptom there’s an electrical issue.
-This is most often seen with a faltering blower fan motor, which will create an irritating buzzing noise when your furnace starts.
-It might also mean there’s an issue with the capacitor or transformer.
-All three of these troubles call for support from a professional heating and cooling company like Morgner Inc. Air Conditioning & Heating.
+If your furnace is buzzing or humming, it’s a sign there’s an electrical problem.
+This is most frequently seen with a faltering blower fan motor, which will make a loud buzzing noise when your furnace turns on.
+It could also mean there’s trouble with the capacitor or transformer.
+All three of these issues need help from a skilled heating and cooling company like Morgner Inc. Air Conditioning & Heating.

 Furnace Making Knocking Noise

-If your furnace is making knocking sounds, it’s often an indication that an internal part is going out.
-This might be anything from a bearing to a belt or the gas valve.
-It may also be a sign that your burners need to be cleaned.
+If your furnace is making knocking sounds, it’s frequently a symptom that an internal piece is dying.
+This may be anything from a bearing to a belt or the gas valve.
+It could also be a sign that your burners are dirty.

-These issues are usually unearthed during annual maintenance performed by a certified HVAC tech.
-So, while we’re at your home doing repairs, don’t forget to ask us about requesting your maintenance appointment for the future.
+These problems are frequently uncovered during regular maintenance provided by a certified HVAC pro.
+So, while we’re at your home performing repairs, don’t forget to check with us about requesting your maintenance appointment for the future.

 Furnace Making Clicking Noise

-A clicking sound may be the result of things: worn bearings, gas valve troubles or ignition troubles.
-All these issues call for professional help.
+A clicking sound could be the result of troubles: worn bearings, gas valve problems or ignition issues.
+All these problems need professional support.

-At Morgner Inc. Air Conditioning & Heating, our pros are here to help you enjoy quiet, energy-efficient comfort.
-If your furnace is louder than it typically is or creating odd sounds, contact us at 314-262-4541 to book an appointment now.
+At Morgner Inc. Air Conditioning & Heating, our pros are here to help you unwind in peaceful, energy-efficient comfort.
+If your furnace is louder than normal or producing weird sounds, contact us at 314-262-4541 to schedule an appointment right away.